bmaltais/kohya_ss/README.md

 docker compose up -d --build
 ```

-Note: Building the image may take up to 20 minutes to complete.
+> [!NOTE]

-This Dockerfile has been designed to be easily disposable.
-You can discard the container at any time and docker build it with a new version of the code.
+> Building the image may take up to 20 minutes to complete.

-To update the system, ***run update scripts outside of Docker*** and rebuild using `docker compose down && docker compose up -d --build --pull always`
+To update the system, ***checkout to the new code version*** and rebuild using `docker compose down && docker compose up -d --build --pull always`

 > If you are running on Linux, an alternative Docker container port with fewer limitations is available [here](https://github.com/P2Enjoy/kohya_ss-docker).